 When does the Communication Department officially "close" courses on GOLD?

-The Comm department typically closes all lower and upper division courses a few days before the first day of instruction for that quarter.
+A: The Comm department typically closes all lower and upper division courses on the fifth business day of the quarter.
 Once the class has been closed, no adding or section switching can be done on GOLD without an approval code, which will be distributed by instructors after classes have started.

-If a course is full or closed, will it help if I email the professor (or a communication department advisor) to let them know that I really want the class?
+If a course is full, closed, or has a restriction, will it help if I email the professor (or a Communication department advisor) to let them know that I really want the class?

 If a Comm course is full or closed, check your GOLD account to see whether a waitlist has been created.
 Waitlists should be available once a course is full or closed by the department.